 Compared to other dog breeds, French Bulldogs shed less.
 They only shed their coat to survive the hot summers.
-In winters, they will lose their old hair to grow a thick coat.
+They will lose their old hair to grow a thick coat in winter.
 Besides that, if your dog is healthy, you will not have to worry about hair loss.

 The best thing about French Bulldogs is that they are energetic but not hyperactive.
 They will play with you for an hour and then take a nap.
 This characteristic makes them excellent family pets.
-Whether you are a senior, an adult, or a kid, this dog will be an excellent companion.
+Whether you are a senior, an adult, or a kid, this dog will be an excellent companion for you.

 Unfortunately, owning a dog is not all about fun and games.
 There are some downsides as well that you must consider before getting yourself a French Bulldog, such as:

 The biggest issue with French Bulldogs is that they are quite stubborn, making it hard for you to train them.
 Yes, Frenchies are intelligent and smart.
 But they can get distracted easily.
 Therefore, while training your dog, you will need a lot of patience.

 Sometimes, this stubbornness is inherited.
 However, mostly, French Bulldogs get stubborn by observing their surroundings and learning from their owner’s behavior.
 Therefore, try to act civilized in front of your dog to avoid behavioral issues.

 Their cute, smushed face might seem adorable, but it causes a lot of problems.
 Due to their wrinkly appearance, French Bulldogs are prone to snore.
 In fact, you won’t see a single Frenchie that doesn’t snore while sleeping.